drkvogel/retrasst/testing/retrasst/misc.md

  * load in collected/not found/ignored samples as well to return to in progress chunk-
  * fast forward to first unactioned sample...
+    * only works for 1st chunk
     * what about deferred samples?
  * save progress
  * signoff
  * allow going back over skipped